 Please email us-loans@bristol.ac.uk if you have any questions regarding this policy.

-US Loans Administration
+US Loans Team

 University of Bristol

-Updated January 2021
+Updated November 2024

 (Every effort has been made to ensure that this policy is as accurate as possible and meets the US Department of Education guidelines at the time of update.
 However, this policy may change in line with changes made by the US Department of Education at any time and will be updated accordingly as soon as possible).